Arkansas judge grants Hunter Biden new protective order in paternity case

 Clinton Lancaster, Roberts' attorney, filed a motion that same day asking the judge to unseal Langdon's motion for clarification.
 He argued that Langdon was filing things under seal that shouldn't be under seal.

-On Monday, Judge Meyer also denied Lancaster’s motion to unseal that court filing.
+On Monday, Meyer also denied Lancaster's motion to unseal that court filing.

 Monday's orders didn't address another motion filed Dec.
 27 to change the last name of his daughter to Biden.